rahulgopinath/rahulgopinath.github.io/_posts/2019-12-25-python-macros.markdown

     print(expression_grammar)
 ```

 We will do the editing in two steps.
-First, we will replace `grammar` by `def` which will make the Python parse pase it,
+First, we will replace `grammar` by `def` which will make the Python parser pasre it,
 and then, we will interpret the AST ourselves to return a data structure instead.

 ### Imports